 - 1. Configure a RADIUS server for AAA authentication. - Log in to ExtremeCloud Appliance and go to Onboard > AAA > Radius Server and add a new RADIUS server. - Configure the following parameters:

 Advanced NAC Configuration Settings > Global and Appliance Settings > Appliance Settings.

-2. Create a new network.
+Create a new network.Configure the following parameters:

 WPA2 Enterprise w/ RADIUS